 Full Circle Health Nampa is designed to prepare residents for practice in any setting, and particularly for full-spectrum care for rural and under-resourced communities.
 We offer broad-scope, procedural training with a balanced emphasis on inpatient, obstetrics and outpatient care.
-FCH Nampa is sponsored by Full Circle Health, an institution with 40+ years of expertise in family medicine resident education.
+FCH Nampa is sponsored by Full Circle Health, an institution with 50+ years of expertise in family medicine resident education.
 Our program offers a vibrant learning platform that is intimate and innovative.
 Our faculty are passionate about training excellent physicians by creating a trusting environment for our patients in a well-established teaching health center/FQHC.
 We are excited to achieve osteopathic recognition and enjoy incorporating osteopathic care into our clinic care.

 We are supported by St. Luke’s Nampa where residents complete most of their inpatient rotations.
 Inpatient medicine is scheduled by week alternating with outpatient time, allowing for concentrating inpatient and outpatient experiences, improving continuity of care.
 Residents are able to customize their education with away and rural rotations to learn how to meet the needs of their future communities.
 This flexibility in training is critical in building well-rounded, fulfilled physicians.
-Sub-intern rotations are offered at our program to enhance the learning experience.

 Locations Legend: SLN = St. Luke’s Nampa | SLRMC = St. Luke’s Boise | FCH = Full Circle Health